manuelbieh/react-book/advanced-concepts/render-props-and-functions-as-a-child.md

 This increases flexibility as components no longer need wrapped by a Higher Order Function just to reuse functionality.
 In contrast to Higher Order Components, it is also possible to pass parameters directly from JSX into a function as a Child component and communicate with it.

 Let us look at our second example again which we talked about in the chapter on Higher Order Components.
-This is what the rendered list pf cryptocurrencies looks like as Function as a Child:
+This is what the rendered list of cryptocurrencies looks like as Function as a Child:

 ```jsx
 class CryptoPrices extends React.Component {